Langjökull Ice Cave Tunnel and the Beautiful Whale Fjord in West-Iceland

-Now this is an extraordinary tour - a visit to the largest commercial man-made ice cave tunnel in the world in Iceland's second largest glacier, Langjökull!
-The cave opened on June 1st 2015 and I first visited it on June 11th, 2015.
+Do you fancy a visit to the largest commercial man-made ice cave tunnel in the world in Iceland's second-largest glacier, Langjökull!
+The cave opened on June 1st, 2015 and I first visited it on June 11th, 2015.

 We visited the beautiful Hvalfjörður bay, which is often passed by since the Hvalfjarðargöngin or the Whale Bay Tunnel was built back in 1998.
 This bay, which used to be ever so busy, is now a tranquil area.

-Our first stop was at the small waterfall by the preserved area of Fossárrétt round up.
+Our first stop was at the small waterfall by the preserved area of Fossárrétt roundup.
 It is a beautiful picnic stop.

-We drove by the only whaling stations in Iceland and our next stop was by the barracks from WWII, but during that war both the British and American navies had a naval base in Hvalfjörður.
+We drove by the only whaling stations in Iceland and our next stop was by the barracks from WWII, but during that war, both the British and American navies had a naval base in Hvalfjörður.

-I love the multitude of colours by this powerful hot spring and despite the steam one can get really lovely photos of the colours.
+I love the multitude of colours by this powerful hot spring and despite the steam, one can get really lovely photos of the colours.
 One just has to wait a while and protect the lens and shoot at the right moment when the steam goes down a bit.

 They are almost 1 km wide and consist of countless springs of clear subterranean water, which wells up from underneath the edge of the lava field Hallmundarhraun and runs in falls and rapids into the glacial river Hvítá in Borgarfjörður.

 The bus drove us to the edge of the glacier and there we were greeted by an enormous 8-wheel monster glacier truck, a former NATO missile-launcher truck!